EvanZ/basketworld/readmes/observation_space.md

 ## Design Principles

-### **1. Egocentric Representation**
+### **1. Absolute Court Coordinates**
-- All spatial information is relative to the ball handler
+- All spatial information is in absolute court coordinates (not relative to ball handler)
-- Provides natural translation invariance
-- Reduces state space complexity
+- Allows network to learn location-dependent strategies
+- Enables awareness of court regions: center court (more space) vs. sidelines (constrained)
+- Maintains interpretability of positions

-### **2. Rotation Normalization**
+### **2. Explicit Ball Handler Position**
-- Optional rotation so basket is always in a consistent direction
+- Ball handler position is included as a separate feature
-- Helps network learn direction-agnostic strategies
+- Helps the network explicitly model court position effects
-- Reduces variance in observations
+- Reduces reliance on implicit positional inference

 ### **3. Fixed-Position Encoding**
 - EP, turnover risk, and steal risk use fixed player indices